JWTeunisse/Selve-javascript-library/README.md

 - get the state of a screen
 - activate a screen or a group of screens.
 Not all the XML messages will be supported, only the important ones.

+Before you can use the USB RF Gateway, you have to install the Selve Windows software CommeoUSBGatewayV2.exe (see the instruction on www.selve.de) on your PC or laptop.
+After you mount the USB stick into a USP Port and starting up the Commeo application, and getting an green LED light on the USB stick, you can include the screens into the stick.
+The way I used, was as follows:
+- you have to interrupt the mains power to the screens for more than a second, after switching the power on, you have about 4 minutes to include the screens ;
+- for the inclusion you use the Search receiver function.
+In my situation I had to repeat this exercition because the last four screens were not close enough to the USB stick to receive the screen information.
+Now you can activate the screens one by one.
+After checking that all the screens are working with the USB stick,  I started by making groups of screens.
+I also noticed that the order of deviceId's are not the same as on my Commeo multi sender.
+In the Commeo XML Logging window you can see and follow the starting XML commands like the ping command followed by the getstate command.
+When the Selve gateway stick gives the ready message (value 3), you can start with your own commands.

+When I started this project, I looked into other Github projects like the (depcrecated) solution of tfohlmeister/homebridge-selve and Rintrium/ioBroker.selverf/tree/master.
+As my demands are simple, I decided to design and program my own solution.
+The relevant screen data is stored in a JSON file , an example is included.

 To be continued, still work in progress.
 JWT/2025-02-06
+Copyright (c) 2024-2025 J.W.
+Teunisse (info@jwteunisse.nl)
+Under the MIT license you can this software at you own risk. <aanvullen>